 Structures

 Your classroom is outfitted with a resource table, help board, peer expert board, and other structures to support learning.
 Students will use rubrics to drive their learning, activity lists to access rich and diverse opportunities to learn what’s on the rubric, and folders to organize their work and communicate with you.
 They will sign up for small-group mini-lessons and limited resources.
 They will negotiate with their peers to set times for group work, pairs work, and individual work, and note that on a schedule they’ll create to guide their actions.
 Your classroom will be set up with various areas, and maybe even flexible seating options, so that students will have a place to work quietly, join a small-group mini-lesson, have a discussion, work collaboratively, and more.
 Find a creative way to engage students in learning all of this.
 Consider a scavenger hunt with areas set up with how-to sheets or videos made by you or past students.
 Create an adventure where they have to find the clues to solve a mystery.
 Write a book or story about your room where students fill in parts related to how they work as they explore the classroom.
 Start with an easy rubric and activity list to help them through the early days.
-(For more on the structures of the Learner-Active, Technology-Infused Classroom, read Students Taking Charge.)
+(For more on the structures of the Learner-Active, Technology-Infused Classroom, read Students Taking Charge: K-5 or 6-12.)

 Students’ Belief in Themselves

 John Bargh conducted research in which he had college students walk down a hallway to a testing room, unscramble words into sentences, and walk out of the room and back down the hallway.
 Students who unscrambled words that related to old age, such as shuffleboard, bingo, Florida, and retirement, were primed with old age; they left the room walking more slowly than their peers who unscrambled words that did not prime them for old age.
 Malcolm Gladwell shares powerful stories from research about priming students in Chapter 2 of his book Blink: The Power of Thinking Without Thinking, referencing the phenomenon of “priming” — using auditory, visual, or tactile cues to nonconsciously shape behavior and thought.
 The words you use, whatever hangs on your walls, and the way you arrange your classroom all send messages to your students.
 How will you prime them for success?
 Have them pick out favorite quotes?
 Fill your room with gritty phrases?
 Have them write about the things they are good at?
-Consider using a Great Student Rubric (check out all three versions on the IDEportal) rather than hanging a list or rules with which they must comply.
+Consider using a Great Student Rubric (primary, elementary, secondary) rather than hanging a list or rules with which they must comply.
 Spend time priming students to feel good about themselves and their prospects for the year.

 Assessment Data